david-cattermole/mayaMatchMoveSolver/README.md

 # Maya MatchMove Solver (MM Solver)

-An error minimisation solver for MatchMove (MM) related tasks utilising Maya's DG and DAG architecture, allowing solving of complex constraints driven by 2D-to-3D re-projection deviation.
+An error minimisation solver toolset for MatchMove (MM) related tasks utilising Maya's DG and DAG architecture, allowing solving of complex constraints driven by 2D-to-3D re-projection deviation.

 ## What Is It?